MAIA: A new detector concept for a 10 TeV muon collider: Future work

 We plan to explore major design changes to the detector as well, especially when it comes to the forward region.
 The details of the endcap geometry and its interplay with the barrel region have not been be the focus of this work and will be optimized in the future.
 The placement of the transition region will depend heavily on the character of the BIB, the energy of the collisions, and the physics processes of interest.

 The overall layout of the entire silicon tracker can also be reoptimized.
-We aim to explore the use of double layers in the inner and outer tracker designs paired with a redesign of the overall geometry, potentially using machine learning to optimize the many parameters of the tracker layout.
+We aim to explore the use of double layers in the Inner Tracker and Outer Tracker designs paired with a redesign of the overall geometry, potentially using machine learning to optimize the many parameters of the tracker layout.
 Double layers have been studied in the past in the context of a muon collider experiment, but we aim to study their utility in the outer layers of the tracking system.
 In the tracker endcaps, we will explore the use of tilted geometries to reduce the average angle of incidence, making better use of the high spatial resolution of the modules and reducing the average cluster size.

-The muon system currently largely operates as a tagger, bypassing the need for an additional magnet to form a spectrometer.
-Given that this tracker-based design provides a binary tagger, building muon tagging abilities into the design of the calorimeter may completely remove the need for a dedicated muon detection system.
-We aim to explore the use of HCAL technologies that use micropattern gaseous detectors~\cite{Pellecchia:2024bpr} with single-particle tracking abilities to simultaneously act as an HCAL and a muon tagger.
+Because the muon system is mostly unaffected by BIB, the design of the muon system and muon reconstruction -- in particular the matching of tracks between the muon system and charged particle tracker -- has not been explored in detail thus far.
+The current muon system largely operates as a tagger, without an additional magnetic field to form a spectrometer.
+We aim to study alternate designs in the future, as well as the use of HCAL technologies that use micropattern gaseous detectors~\cite{Pellecchia:2024bpr} with single-particle tracking abilities to simultaneously act as an HCAL and a muon tagger.
 Such a technology could be used in tandem with the iron-scintillator design presented here for a hybrid HCAL system.

 A dedicated feasibility study is required for the solenoid.
 In these studies, we have assumed a 5T magnet with an inner radius of 150~cm simulated as a region of high-density materials, aluminum and steel.
 The feasibility of such a magnet needs to be evaluated, particularly given the sensitivity of the calorimetry to the amount of material in the magnet.
 A more realistic model of such a large high-field magnet should incorporate radiation tolerance requirements, and the structural and material design must be able to handle the large mechanical stresses from the field.